OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 have written has trained you, quite reasonably, that a variable may be used once it is declared.
 Unfortunately, references look like simple variables but they require the extra initialization before use.
 It's unfortunate, in a way, that references happen look like other variables, since it makes it easy to forget that the rules for their use are very different.
 Oh well.
 Try to remember to assign your references to refer to pointees.
-Don't be surprised when you forget.
+But don't be surprised when you forget, and your program breaks.

+.. odsascript:: AV/PointersSushma/num42.js
+.. odsascript:: AV/PointersSushma/employeeEmpRef.js
+.. odsascript:: AV/PointersSushma/empRefnull.js
+.. odsascript:: AV/PointersSushma/empRefsecond.js
+.. odsascript:: AV/PointersSushma/shallowdeep.js

+.. odsascript:: AV/PointersSushma/examplePointerCodeCON.js
+.. odsascript:: AV/PointersSushma/empPtrxxx.js
+.. odsascript:: AV/PointersSushma/employeeEmpPtr2.js
+.. odsascript:: AV/PointersSushma/badPointerPow.js
+.. odsascript:: AV/PointersSushma/empPtrnull.js